 Video of the Day

 Polished concrete floors are commonly found in areas like retail spaces, museums, restaurants, loading docks and grocery stores.
 Polished concrete is also a very versatile material and is not just limited to commercial spaces.

 In recent years, more and more people are opting for polished concrete in areas of their home where linoleum or vinyl may have been used before, like kitchens and bathrooms, according to Old House Journal.
-Since this floor type can easily stand up to moisture and heavy use, polished concrete can be a cost-effective option to consider.
+Since this floor type can easily stand up to moisture and heavy use, polished concrete can be a durable and low-maintenance option to consider.